 It is helpful to have two purposes for everything you bring with you to sea.
 In addition to making you look your best on deck, nail-polish is effective as a paint to cover nicks and scratches on your instrument.
 The pressure tube has a black anodized layer that electrically insulates your instrument from seawater.
 This insulation helps prevent corrosion of your instrument.
 When the anodized layer is broken, for example from being scratched by sharp fingernails, the exposed metal will start to corrode.
 To prevent corrosion of exposed metal, thoroughly wash, and dry off, the damaged spot and surrounding area, then paint over with nail-polish.
 Black nail-polish is often used for aesthetic reasons, but many users prefer a clear polish to allow periodic monitoring of the site.

 Please note that while fresh water is much less corrosive than seawater, proper corrosion prevention practices should still be followed when operating in freshwater bodies.
-Aluminum anodes will remain effective in freshwater, however for long-term deployments in freshwater RSI recommends magnesium anodes.
-Please contact RSI if you would like to discuss the best option for your application.
+Aluminum anodes will remain effective in freshwater, however for long-term deployments in freshwater Rockland recommends magnesium anodes.
+Please contact Rockland if you would like to discuss the best option for your application.

 Maintenance Tips Review

 - Rinse instrument with freshwater after each deployment